Lucius Hirtuleius

 Lucius Hirtuleius was a legate of Quintus Sertorius during the Sertorian War, in which he fought from 80 BC until his death in 75 BC.
-He is considered Sertorius's most trusted lieutenant, his second-in-command, and was often given independent commands.
+After the death of Julius Salinator, he was considered Sertorius's most trusted lieutenant, his second-in-command, and was often given independent commands.
 During the war he defeated the Roman governors Marcus Domitius Calvinus and Lucius Manlius.

 Biography

 Not much is known of Hirtuleius's early life and career.
 He shows up in historical records on the staff of Quintus Sertorius during the latter's propraetorship of the Iberian peninsula.
 In 82 BC, during Rome's civil war, Sertorius one of the more prominent leaders of the Cinna-Marius faction and those loyal to him, were sent to the Iberian peninsula to establish their faction's rule there.
 They were driven from the peninsula in 81 BC, but were able to return in 80 BC starting what would become known as the Sertorian War.
 Hirtuleius was a member of Sertorius's entourage, and helped him establish an independent state in Hispania.
+He was technically Sertorius' quaestor (though his term of office had long expired).

 The Sertorian War

 Hirtuleius became Sertorius's most trusted lieutenant during what was to become the war on the Iberian peninsula.
-In 80 BC, while Sertorius was consolidating his power in Hispania Ulterior, Hirtuleius was sent against Marcus Domitius Calvinus, the governor of Hispania Citerior.
-Hirtuleius resorted to guerrilla warfare, falling back before the enemy and using ambuscades and raids to wear them down, eventually, he defeated Domitius Calvinus at Consabura on the banks of the river Anas.
-In 78 BC, the new governor of Hispania Citerior, Quintus Calidius, showed so little interest in defending the province, that Lucius Manlius, the propraetor of Gallia Transalpina, was called on to intervene, only to be defeated by Hirtuleius at Ilerda.
+In 80 BC, while Sertorius was consolidating his power in Hispania Ulterior, Hirtuleius was sent against Marcus Domitius Calvinus, the governor of Hispania Citerior, and it was late in the year when Domitius arrived in Ulterior.
+The following year, Domitius marched south and Hirtuleius resorted to guerrilla warfare, falling back before the enemy and using ambuscades and raids to wear them down.
+Possibly while combatting Domitius, Hirtuleius dug a ditch in a steep valley and set wooden ramparts in it, which he then set on fire, enabling his escape.
+Such tactics likely demoralized Domitius' army; eventually, Hirtuleius met Domitius and defeated him at Consabura on the banks of the river Anas.
+Domitius was slain in the defeat, which helped the Sertorians consolidate their control of Hispania Ulterior.

+Sometime later, Hirtuleius besieged the city of Consabura.
+The inhabitants of Consabura did not yield to Hirtuleius, and he was forced to give up his siege sometime later.
+In 78 BC, the new governor of Hispania Citerior, Quintus Calidius, showed so little interest in defending the province, that Lucius Manlius, the propraetor of Gallia Transalpina, was called on to intervene by Quintus Caecilius Metellus Pius (who was leading the Senatorial armies against Sertorius), only to be defeated by Hirtuleius at Ilerda.
+Hirtuleius, in this engagement, outnumbered Manlius, who possessed 3 legions and 1,500 cavalry.
+Manlius then retreated, but Hirtuleius apparently pursued and besieged him at Ilerda before he eventually escaped across the Pyrenees.